giellalt/lang-olo/olo.md

 ## src-fst-morphology-stems-numerals.lexc.md

 Numerals
-Numerals in the Livvi language are numbers.
+Numerals in the Livvi Karelian language are numbers.

 Numerals have been split in three sections, the compounding parts of cardinals and ordinals, and the non-compounding ones: